infocareworkshop/serviceorderhub-docs/Data types and structures.md

 ### Booking types

 Possible values:

-`companyToCompany`
+`companyToCompany` - when one company makes a transaction with another

-`companyToPrivate`
+`companyToPrivate` -  when a company makes a transaction with a private person

-`privateToPrivate` - for non helpdesk originators
+`privateToPrivate` - when a private person makes a transaction for them self of with another private person

 ### Dimensions